Alfred Lutwyche: Death

 Lutwyche died at his residence, Kedron Lodge, 123 Nelson Street, Wooloowin in Brisbane on 12 June 1880 following a severe attack of gout in the preceding fortnight.
 As he had requested, he had a simple funeral (which was nonetheless hugely attended) and was buried in the churchyard of St Andrew's Anglican Church on Lutwyche Road on 15 June 1880.
 The service was conducted by Archdeacon Glennie and Rev. Love.
 His wife Jane arranged for a Celtic cross to be erected as a memorial over his grave on the southern side of the church.

 His widow Jane died at her residence Park Villa, Park Road, Lutwyche, Brisbane on 6 January 1891 and is buried with her husband in St Andrew's churchyard.
 A memorial cross at St Andrew's commemorates the couple.

 Legacy

-The north Brisbane inner-city suburb of Lutwyche, the Lutwyche Cemetery in Kedron, Lutwyche Road and the Kedron State High School sporting house are named in his honour.
+The north Brisbane inner-city suburb of Lutwyche, the Lutwyche Cemetery in Kedron, Lutwyche Road and the Kedron State High School and Windsor State School sporting house are named in his honour.